 - How humans invented vegetables

-- Variety and fiber are unnecessary
+- Giving up variety and fiber

 Like any diet, this one isn't for everybody.
 But, for those interested, I hope this can be a resource.